WTTJ/welcome-bits/README.md

 ## Bits of exploration

-This week, the team spent some time during our Jungle Labs session exploring **visual testing** as we would like to implement it on [Welcome UI](https://github.com/WTTJ/welcome-ui).
+Last couple of weeks, the team spent some time during our Jungle Labs session exploring **visual testing** as we would like to implement it on [Welcome UI](https://github.com/WTTJ/welcome-ui).
 More specifically, we would like to be able to visually test the displayed components on the Welcome UI documentation, knowing that components can be in different documentation pages.

 We chose to test the **[cypress plugin](https://docs.cypress.io/guides/tooling/visual-testing.html#Functional-vs-visual-testing)** which allow to automatize the visual tests.